vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 Example:
 ```
-cranky chroot run bionic:linux-kvm -- cat /etc/debian_chroot bionic-amd64
+cranky chroot run xenial:linux-oracle -- cat /etc/debian_chroot
 ```

+If you get something like `xenial-amd64` the chroot environment is correctly initialized.

-If you get an error message you need to initialize the chroot environment to properly build the kernel.
+Otherwise, if get an error, you need to initialize the chroot environment to properly build the kernel.
 In this case use `cranky chroot` to create the chroot environment for the kernel to build (as documented in "cranky-env-conf.md").

 Example:
 ```
-cranky chroot create-base bionic:linux-kvm
+cranky chroot create-base xenial:linux-oracle
-cranky chroot create-session configs bionic:linux-kvm
+cranky chroot create-session configs xenial:linux-oracle
 ```
 ### chroot section done - ready to crank!